 The lessons are focused around Victor Hugo, who has been brought back from history Austin Power style, and his escapades with extra-terrestrials.
 Hugo’s many love liaisons in Paris also creep into the story.
-Yes, these are exercises for adults.
+Yes, these are exercises for adults and would probably work well for grade 4 readers.
 The story is amusing and fun; I’ve always thought that learning with a sense of humour is more effective!

 First, after a week of lessons, Frantastique evaluates your level of French.
 I was really excited to find these lessons because it’s assumed you already know a little French.
 I previously found it difficult to find lessons that cater to levels above absolute beginner.
 I’m now classified as ‘intermediate’ and it’s really great to have a chance to go over correct usage of prepositions etc when I tend to focus on acquiring new vocabulary.
 With Frantastique, you learn new words as well and are tested again and again to make sure you don’t forget them (this is most useful!).